A local proof for the characterization of Young measures generated by sequences in BV: Introduction

 \section{Introduction}

-The characterization of the class of Young measures generated by constrained sequences is a recurring problem in Young measure theory with many applications in the analysis of nonlinear PDEs and the Calculus of Variations.
-The first major results in this field are due to Kinderlehrer \& Pedregal~\cite{KinPed91CYMG,KinPed94GYMG,Pedr97PMVP} for sequences of gradients bounded in $\Wrm^{1,p}$ with $1 < p \leq \infty$ (and also for $p = 1$ if one additionally assumes equiintegrability).
+The characterization of a class of Young measures generated by constrained sequences is a recurring problem in Young measure theory with many applications in the analysis of nonlinear PDEs and the Calculus of Variations.
+The first major results in this field are due to Kinderlehrer \& Pedregal~\cite{KinPed91CYMG,KinPed94GYMG,Pedr97PMVP} and concern sequences of gradients bounded in $\Wrm^{1,p}$ with $1 < p \leq \infty$ (and also for $p = 1$ if one additionally assumes equiintegrability).
 Their characterization puts the generated \enquote{gradient} Young measures in duality with quasiconvex functions with $p$-growth (quasiconvex functions were introduced by Morrey~\cite{Morr52QSMI}, for a modern introduction see Dacorogna's book~\cite{Daco08DMCV}).
 Some ideas also go back to Tartar's lecture notes~\cite{Tart79CCAP} and the investigations into microstructure by Ball \& James~\cite{BalJam87FPMM}.
 For further related results see~\cite{KruRou96ECLP,Kris99LSSW,Sych00CHGY,FonKru10OCGA,SzeWie12YMGI}.

-Part of the interest in Young measure characterization theorems in the spirit of Kinderlehrer \& Pedregal stems from the fact that they reveal a duality to the convexity class relevant in the corresponding minimization problems.
-Indeed, the \enquote{necessity} direction of such a characterization result is equivalent to (sequential) lower semicontinuity of integral functionals with integrands in the corresponding convexity class.
-On the other hand, the \enquote{sufficiency} direction is interesting for instance in relaxation theory, cf.~\cite{Pedr97PMVP}: If a given variational problem has no classical solution, one may extend the class of admissible minimizers to include Young measures (interpreted as fine mixtures of functions).
-The characterization result then provides constraints on the class of relaxed minimizers to be considered.
-In the final Section~\ref{sc:splitting} we also give another interesting, apparently new, application to the splitting of generating sequences for generalized gradient Young measure with an \enquote{atomic} part.
+Part of the interest in Young measure characterization theorems in the spirit of Kinderlehrer \& Pedregal stems from the fact that they reveal a duality to the (generalized) convexity class relevant in the corresponding minimization problems.
+Indeed, the \enquote{necessity} direction of such a characterization result is equivalent to (sequential) weak lower semicontinuity of integral functionals with integrands in the corresponding convexity class.
+On the other hand, the \enquote{sufficiency} direction is interesting for instance in relaxation theory, cf.~\cite{Pedr97PMVP}: If a given variational problem has no classical solution, one may extend the class of admissible minimizers to include Young measures, which are to be interpreted as fine mixtures of functions.
+The characterization result then implies constraints on the class of relaxed minimizers to be considered.
+In the final Section~\ref{sc:splitting} we also give another interesting new application to the splitting of generating sequences for generalized gradient Young measure with an \enquote{atomic} part.